 We do not really know how many people have dyslexia.
 Since there has not been a generally accepted definition until recently, estimates have varied widely.
-The National Institutes of Health have estimated that 15% of the population may be dyslexic.
-In Tennessee, we estimate that at least 100,000 students in K-12 classes may be dyslexic.
+The National Institutes of Health have estimated that 15% of the population may have dyslexia.
+In Tennessee, we estimate that at least 100,000 students in K-12 classes have dyslexia.

 What causes dyslexia?